amlogic/.github/profile/README.md

 # About us

-Amlogic is a world leading fabless semiconductor company that specializes in the design, development, and application of high-intelligence system-on-chips (SoC’s).
-As a result of our cutting-edge technologies and best-in-class solutions, we have actively expanded into new areas including edge AI processors, wireless connectivity, and automotive electronics, ushering in a new era of smart life.
+Amlogic is a world leading fabless semiconductor company designing advanced system-on-chips for smart technology.
+Our cutting-edge innovations in Edge AI, Video, Wireless, and Automotive electronics are shaping the future of intelligent solutions.
+Founded in Silicon Valley, Amlogic boasts a global network of R&D, Support, and Sales offices.

 ## Neural Network and AI Resources